 The establishment of the State of Israel on the basis of the Old Testament only brought some relief .
 Unfortunately, this founding of the state in an overpopulated region with too little water led to new political and religious tensions, the balance of which has yet to be found.

 The emotional strain caused by their religion and the discrimination against Jews by society in the Diaspora made believing Jews victims of internal oppression and external violence.

-These constant, double burdens cannot have remained without effects in the transcendent space.
-Is this - in the invisible realm of thought and feeling forms - also the deeper root of anti-Semitism or, better, anti-Zionism?
+These persistent, double burdens cannot have remained without effects in the transcendental space.
+Is it here - in the invisible realm of forms of thought and feeling - also the deeper root of anti-Semitism or better anti-Zionism? .